Dighikala East

 Dighikala East is a Gram panchayat in Hajipur, Vaishali district, Bihar.

 Dighikala East is a village (Now it has become a part of Hajipur Nagar Parishad.) in Hajipur block and located towards west from district headquarters Hajipur.
-It is 13km from state capital Patna.
+It is 13 km from state capital Patna.

 Hajipur, Sonepur, Patna, are the nearby cities to Dighikala East.
 This place is in the border of the Vaishali District and Saran District.
 Saran District (Sonepur) is west towards this place.